Important changes (deprecations) coming in Power Apps and Power Automate

-- For instances of Flip Label control, the control will be transitioned to a drop down.
+- For instances of Flip Label control, the control will be replaced with a dropdown control.

-- For all other controls, they will continue to work within existing forms until April 2022.
+- For all other controls, they'll continue to work within existing forms until April 2022.

 Action required by you

-We will not make other changes to forms or controls.
+We won't make other changes to forms or controls.
 Makers are encouraged to make updates: